BeAPI/beapi-frontend-framework/README.md

     }

-CSS partials are classified and saved in 4 mains folders
+CSS partials are classified and saved in 5 mains folders

+* *root*.
+Where you're define common base.
+Variables, Mixins, Fonts, Susy library etc.
 * *vendor*.
-It's where external ressources are.
-Most of themes are selected manually from bower_components because sometimes it need to be renamed as .scss and modified. the original files are still available like this.
+It's where external ressources are (jQuery plugins fr example).
 * *components*.
 The basics like button forms elements etc. It's where you can defined you root's styles for button input headings etc.
 * *patterns*. it's related to your modules.
 It's where you defined the basics for your module.
 * *pages*. a css file for each pages. very useful for change module behavior in a specific context.